 Even though DevOps and security have always worked in conjunction with each other, you must ensure your developers are using the same software packages, dependencies, and environments throughout the software development process.
 The expectation is that, as DevOps continues growing in the world of IT and being adapted globally, more focus will be placed on it in the fields of cloud computing, IoT, and security.

 Expect Some Challenges

 Despite solving many challenges throughout the software development process, DevOps security does introduce new ones.
-According to a survey conducted by SANS, fewer than 46% of IT security professionals are “confronting security risks upfront in requirements and service design in 2018–and only half of respondents are fixing major vulnerabilities.”
+According to a survey conducted by SANS, fewer than 46% of IT security professionals are "confronting security risks upfront in requirements and service design in 2018--and only half of the respondents are fixing major vulnerabilities."

 As a result, environments end up with an uncoordinated, reactive approach to incident mitigation and management.
 Under many circumstances, this lack of coordination isn't apparent until incidents occur, and a system attack or break occurs.

 Security breaches can reap havoc on systems that have long-term effects.
 One example of a massive breach is Uber's in late 2016.
 Two hackers broke into the company's network, stealing personal data, including names, email addresses, and phone numbers of 57 million Uber users.
 During this breach, the hackers also stole the driver's license numbers of 600,000 Uber drivers.
 According to Bloomberg, they used Uber's GitHub account, which is where Uber's engineers track projects and store code, to obtain the username and password.
 Then, they were able to access Uber's data that was stored in one of Amazon's servers.